fjansson/MorphoSnake/README.md

-# Leafsnake
+# MorphoSnake

-Leafsnake is a leaf and thallus morphometry program written in Python.
+MorphoSnake is a leaf and thallus morphometry program written in Python.

 Authors: Fredrik Jansson (fjansson at abo dot fi),
 	 Pirom Konglerd,